alphagov/email-alert-monitoring/README.md

 `bundle exec rake run` for the drug device alert checker

-`bundle exec rake run` for the travel advice alert checker
+`bundle exec rake run_travel_alerts` for the travel advice alert checker

 Both rake tasks will exit normally and not output anything if everything is okay.